taekion-org/Sawtooth-abft-consensus/README.md

-An attempt to be more asynchronous and do bft in consensus
+An attempt to be more asynchronous and do bft in consensus for the Hyperledger Sawtooth Blockchain

 ## Configuration